'The Talk' Announces New Co-Host -- Find Out Who It Is!

 ET spoke with Chen about finding a new co-host in August, just several weeks after Tyler left the show, where she compared the casting process to speed dating.

 "I feel like we're dating now.
 Us four ladies of The Talk are going on many dates with many other women just to see who is the right fit," she revealed.
 "It's like a relationship, it's like a marriage, you know?
-Gotta go on a lot dates before you propose."
+Gotta go on a lot of dates before you propose."

 "I will say this, I've been working in television a long time and I'm an avid TV watcher.
 Casting a partner on-air, whether it's one of five, one of two, is a very difficult thing because it's that thing we always talk about, chemistry," she added.